OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

   contentType: samples
   technologies:
   - Add-ins
-  createdDate: 02/25/2020 10:00:00 AM
+  createdDate: 04/01/2021 10:00:00 AM
-description: "Use event-based activation to manage Outlook signatures."
+description: "Use Outlook event-based activation to set the signature."
 ---

-# (Preview) Event-based activation to set signature
+# (Preview) Use Outlook event-based activation to set the signature

 ## Summary

-This sample uses event-based activation to run an Outlook add-in when the user sends a new message.
-The add-in enables a user to manage their Outlook signatures without requiring them to manually open the task pane.
+This sample uses event-based activation to run an Outlook add-in when the user creates a new message or appointment.
+The add-in can respond to events, even when the task pane is not open.
+If no signature is set, the add-in prompts the user to set a signature, and can then open the task pane for the user.

+For documentation related to this sample, see [Configure your Outlook add-in for event-based activation (preview)](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch)

 > **Note:** The features used in this sample are currently in preview and subject to change.
 They are not currently supported for use in production environments.
 To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
 A good way to try out preview features is to sign up for a Microsoft 365 subscription.
 If you don't already have a Microsoft 365 subscription, get one by joining the [Microsoft 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 ## Features

-- Use event-based activation to run code when the task pane is not open.
+- Use event-based activation to respond to events when the task pane is not open.
-- Let the user choose and set a signature for emails.
+- Let the user choose and set a signature for messages and appointments.

 ## Applies to

--  Outlook on Windows, and in a browser.
+-  Outlook on Windows, and on the web.

 ## Prerequisites

-To use this sample, you'll need to [join Office Insider](https://insider.office.com/join).
+- To use this sample, you'll need to [join Office Insider](https://insider.office.com/join).

-Before running this sample, you need a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) installed on your computer.
+- Before running this sample, you need a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) installed on your computer.
 To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.

 ## Solution

 Solution | Author(s)
 ---------|----------
-Use event-based activation to manage Outlook signatures | Microsoft
+Use Outlook event-based activation to set the signature | Microsoft

 ## Version history

 Version  | Date | Comments
 ---------| -----| --------
-1.0 | 2-25-2021 | Initial release
+1.0 | 4-01-2021 | Initial release

 ## Disclaimer